the-big-bad-wolf/TDT4290-Kundestyrt-Prosjekt/README.md

 After activation, in the window the extension is running in, press ctrl + shift + p in windows, cmd + shift + p on mac, type show data, and run this command.
 This should activate the statusbar and give a notification that the extension is calculating a baseline.

-Run the websocket in the Python folder in order to have it actually show the cognitive load and trigger the notifiactions to toggle copilot.
-This requires the eyetracker.
+Run main.py in the Python folder in order to have the extension actually show the cognitive load and trigger the notifications to toggle copilot.
+Receiving data requires the eyetracker.

+## How to run tests

+### Python tests

+In the terminal, in the python folder, run the command python -m pytest